rieckpil/progmot/content/post/one-year-course-release.md

 ## A Note on Effort

-On the 25th of October 2020 when I closed the last early bird batch, the course had 127 video lessons.
+On the 25th of October 2020 when I closed the last early bird batch and uploaded the last lessons,  the course had 127 video lessons.
 They all vary from 5 to 15 minutes in length.

-In total, the course users will watch 10 hours of recorded content on testing Spring Boot applications.
+In total, the course users will watch 10 hours of high-quality content on testing Spring Boot applications.
 I had no target for the total length in mind, this came naturally.

 For a 30-minute video, I've recorded 45 minutes, and the editing took me another 45 minutes.
 This makes it approximately 90 minutes of effort for a 30-minute video lesson.